ttrace/Angular-Diamater-calc/README.md

 ```
 Angular diameter of Moon
-Size:r=3,478.80km
+Size:3,478.80km(r=1,739.40km)
 Distance:a=384,400.00km
 Angular diameter:0°31'6.63''
+1 pinkey width or narrower
 ```

-Below this prompt, HOWLARGE.py asks you which parameter you want to set for caluclating angular-diameter, size or distance.
+Below this prompt, HOWLARGE.py asks you which parameter you want to set for calculating angular-diameter, size or distance.

 ```
 [0]uit [1]Size [2]Distance